andrewnicols/docs/docs/guides/javascript/index.md

 ```

 :::{tip}
-When structuring a new module you may find it clearer to create a main module with a number of related modules.
+When structuring a new module you may find it clearer to create a main entry-point module with related modules stored in
-You can create a clear relationship between your modules using subdirectories.
+a subdirectory.

 For example when creating a new module which controls interactions on the Participants page and which is part of
 the `core_user` component you will create a `participants` module.